-The tale takes place in 20th century Barcelona and is a love story within a mystery story.
-It all begins when Daniel Sempere’s father takes him to the cemetery of forgotten books and he comes across a book by the ghost of an author, Julián Carax.
+The tale takes place in 20th century Barcelona and is a love story within a mystery.
+It begins when Daniel Sempere’s father takes him to the Cemetery of Forgotten Books and he comes across a book by the ghost of an author Julián Carax.
 Daniel reads it with delight then relentlessly tries to find out all about the writer of The Shadow of the Wind, who has escaped from the eyes of everyone for more than a couple years.
-The events that occur afterwards are wonderfully told by Zafón and his way of putting words together had me re-reading lines in admiration, in other words, Shadow of the Wind contains some truly immaculate writing and is deserving of its critical praise.
+The events that occur afterwards are wonderfully told by Zafón, and his way of putting words together had me re-reading lines in admiration.
+In other words: Shadow of the Wind contains immaculate writing and is deserving of its critical praise.

-Daniel’s quest to uncover Carax’s life takes him years and is thwarted constantly by psycho/sicko Francisco Javier Fumero.
-Eventually we discover the reasons behind the burning of Carax’s book, and it’s distressing, as is the secret relationship between him and Beatriz “Bea” Aguilar which is a tragedy that’s hard not to be affected by.
-Daniel and Penelope’s love story although tries to intimate the one between Julian and Beatriz too much, but it’s definitely a delight to read and possesses the sort of chemistry that brings a smile to your face without you noticing.
+Daniel’s quest to uncover Carax’s life takes him years and is thwarted constantly by psycho-sicko Francisco Javier Fumero.
+Eventually, we discover the reasons behind the burning of Carax’s book, and it’s distressing, as is the secret relationship between him and Beatriz ‘Bea’ Aguilar, which is a tragedy that’s hard not to be affected by.
+However, Daniel and Penelope’s love story imitates the one between Julian and Beatriz a lot, but it’s still a delight to read and possesses the sort of chemistry that brings a smile to your face without you noticing.

 It takes a while for the entire story to reveal itself and it’s a good journey all the way there, but I found the overall revelation slightly disappointing.
-I couldn’t help thinking that a lot of the horrible situations the characters ended up getting into, could have been avoided if they had pursued the girl/boy next door rather than the best friend’s sister or off limits cutie.
-Nonetheless, The Shadow of the Wind is a masterpiece, and is a very, very good book.
+I couldn’t help thinking that a lot of the horrible situations the characters ended up getting into could have been avoided if they had pursued the girl or boy next door rather than the best friend’s sister or the off-limits cutie.
+Nonetheless, The Shadow of the Wind is a masterpiece and is a very, very good book.

-- Reasons to read: The suspense in this book is insane.
-Good for those sweet lovey dubby bits.
-Inspiring for any aspiring writer . . . on the other hand, those metaphors had me doubting my own abilities at some points.
+- Reasons to read: the suspense in this book is immense.
+Good for those sweet, lovey-dovey bits.
+Inspiring for any aspiring writer.

-- Where to get: Physical & electronic retailers, any good library should have this.
+- Where to get: physical and electronic retailers as well as any good library.

-- Favourite quote: “There are worse prison than words.”
+- Favourite quote: “There are worse prisons than words.”

-Have you read The Shadow of the Wind?
+Have you read Shadow of the Wind?
 What did you think of it?
-Let us know in the comments below
+Let us know in the comments